codex-storage/codex-spec/specs/marketplace.md

 - An SP node MAY miss up to `config.collateral.slashCriterion` proofs before being slashed.
 - It is then slashed by `config.collateral.slashPercentage` **of the originally required collateral** (the slashing amount is always consistent for a given request).
-- If the number of slashes exceeds `config.collateral.maxNumberOfSlashes`, the slot is released, the remaining collateral is burned, and the slot is offered to other nodes for repair.
+- If the number of slashes exceeds `config.collateral.maxNumberOfSlashes`, the slot is freed, the remaining collateral is burned, and the slot is offered to other nodes for repair.
 The smart contract also emits the `SlotFreed(requestId, slotIndex)` event.

-If, at any time, the number of released slots exceeds the value specified by the `request.ask.maxSlotLoss` parameter, the dataset is considered lost, and the request is deemed _failed_.
+If, at any time, the number of freed slots exceeds the value specified by the `request.ask.maxSlotLoss` parameter, the dataset is considered lost, and the request is deemed _failed_.
 The collateral of all SPs that hosted the slots associated with the request is burned, and the `RequestFailed(requestId)` event is emitted.

 ### Repair

-When a slot is released due to too many missed proofs, which SHOULD be detected by listening to the `SlotFreed(requestId, slotIndex)` event, an SP node can decide whether to participate in repairing the slot.
+When a slot is freed due to too many missed proofs, which SHOULD be detected by listening to the `SlotFreed(requestId, slotIndex)` event, an SP node can decide whether to participate in repairing the slot.
 Similar to filling a slot, the node SHOULD consider the operator's configuration when making this decision.
 The SP that originally hosted the slot but failed to comply with proving requirements MAY also participate in the repair.
 However, by refilling the slot, the SP **will not** recover its original collateral and must submit new collateral using the `fillSlot()` call.

 The repair process is similar to filling slots.
 If the original slot dataset is no longer present in the network, the SP MAY use Erasure Coding to reconstruct the dataset.
 Reconstructing the original slot dataset requires retrieving other pieces of the dataset stored in other slots belonging to the request.
 For this reason, the node that successfully repairs a slot is entitled to an additional reward. (**TODO: Implementation**)

 The repair process proceeds as follows:

 1. The SP observes the `SlotFreed` event and decides to repair the slot.
-2. The SP MUST download the chunks of data required to reconstruct the released slot's data.
+2. The SP MUST download the chunks of data required to reconstruct the freed slot's data.
 The node MUST use the [Reed-Solomon algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA) to reconstruct the missing data.
 3. The SP MUST generate proof over the reconstructed data.
 4. The SP MUST call the `fillSlot()` smart contract function with the same parameters and collateral allowance as described in the [Filling Slots](#filling-slot) section.